williamsnieves/rick-morty-fan-app/README.md

 - prettier (to format code)
 - eslint (to detect some issue into the code rules)

-The client was creating using create-react-app to create the base skeleton of the app, the structure of the app was following the redux flow separating actions, reducers, store, containers and components trying to avoid DRY and trying keep a single responsabilities on each parts.
+The client has been created using create-react-app to create the base skeleton of the app, the structure of the app was following the redux flow separating actions, reducers, store, containers and components trying to avoid DRY and trying keep a single responsabilities on each parts.

 Notes to keep in mind: